José Andrés: Personal life

-Andrés married to Patricia "Tichi" Fernández de la Cruz in September 1995.
+Andrés married Patricia "Tichi" Fernández de la Cruz in September 1995.
 The couple has three daughters; they live in Bethesda, Maryland, United States.
 He met his wife while they were both living in Washington, D.C.; she is originally from Cádiz, Andalusia, in the southwest of Spain.
 He became a naturalized U.S. citizen in December 2013.

 Andrés is an avid golfer and loves cigars.
+He is a fan of the Washington Nationals and has thrown out the ceremonial first pitch at Nationals games, including during the 2019 World Series.

 He has a collection of 1500 rare cookbooks, including an 1825 first edition of Jean Anthelme Brillat-Savarin's The Physiology of Taste, a rents and receipts notepad from 1795 that belonged to Thomas Jefferson’s chef Honoré Julien, and an 1851 edition of The Virginia House-Wife by Mary Randolph.
 He has expressed a predilection for his early edition of Auguste Escoffier’s Ma Cuisine, his first edition of Irma S. Rombauer's Joy of Cooking, and Ángel Muro's El Practicón.

 Politics

-On 5 November 2024, Andrés said he planned to challenge Rep. Andy Harris in the 2026 election.
+On 5 November 2024, Andrés said he would run against Rep. Andy Harris in the 2026 election for Maryland's 1st Congressional district.
 He called Harris, a Republican and chair of the House Freedom Caucus, a "disgrace making so many lies and hateful rhetoric."